The minimally extended Varying Speed of Light (meVSL): Geodesics

 where we define $2 \Phi = h_{00} \tc^2$.
-Now we can estimate the magnitudes of each term in the right hand side of Eq.~\eqref{geod2New3}
+Now we can estimate the magnitudes of each term in the right-hand side of Eq.~\eqref{geod2New3}

 where we use $v \sim 100$ km/s and $\tc/\tc_0 = a^{b/4}$ with $b \sim 10^{-2}$ which will be obtained later.
-Thus, the geodesic equation of meVSL model is deviated from that of GR but that effect is negligible.
-However, we should emphasize that the local variation of $\tc$ is ignored in meVSL model and the correction term in Eq.~\eqref{geod3} should not be considered for the local observer.
+Thus, the geodesic equation of the meVSL model deviates from that of GR, but that effect is negligible.
+However, we should emphasize that the local variation of $\tc$ is ignored in the meVSL model, and the correction term in Eq.~\eqref{geod3} should not be considered for the local observer.